mhinz/vim-lookup/README.md

 autocmd FileType vim nnoremap <buffer><silent> <c-]>  :call lookup#lookup()<cr>
 autocmd FileType vim nnoremap <buffer><silent> <c-t>  :call lookup#pop()<cr>
 ```

-### Alternatives

-If you're a fan of tags, you might want to use [universal
-ctags](https://github.com/universal-ctags/ctags) to generate a proper tags file
-for your Vim scripts first and then use it together with one of the numerous Vim
-plugins that manage tags files.

 ### Other useful VimL plugins